F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The 2000 Canadian GP Qualifying

 The Canadian GP qualifying was by far one of the best nail-biting finishes of any of the qualifying sessions of the 2000 season.
 Michael seemed well settled at pole position, and Rubens seemed fast too, but for his unlucky tryst with yellow and red flags.
 The McLaren attacks continued throughout the session, but the best was reserved for the last.
+The real action started in the last two and a half minutes of the qualifying session.

 Near the end of the session, Barrichello took P2 but was soon relegated to the third position as David Coulthard took pole position from Michael by nine-thousandths of a second.
 Now, as a television spectator most would have thought that Michael did slow down in the previous lap, so that would be more or less the end to the session.
 However, Michael did make one final dash, and that took him to pole once again.